Searching, please wait...

 On this page you will find more information about how the City of Saskatoon is responding to the Calls to Action and working to promote reconciliation in our community and our province.

-The naming process will engage Aboriginal Elders, and Indian Residential School Survivors, the Saskatoon Reconciliation Committee as well as the naming process steering committee comprised of: City of Saskatoon, Office of the Treaty Commissioner, Federation of Sovereign Indigenous Nations, Saskatoon Tribal Council, and Central Urban Métis Federation Inc.
+The naming process engaged First Nations and Métis Elders, Indian Residential School Survivors, Reconciliation Saskatoon as well as the naming process steering committee comprised of: City of Saskatoon, Office of the Treaty Commissioner, Federation of Sovereign Indigenous Nations, Saskatoon Tribal Council, and Central Urban Métis Federation Inc.

 Report: North Commuter Parkway Bridge – Bridge Naming Engagement Process